-The above is a recent entry in my personal journal.
-The actual writing is part of gaining perspective and clarity for me.
+The actual writing in my journals is part of gaining perspective and clarity for me.
 I’ve kept a journal for years.
-I’m not faithful to daily writing like I once was.
+I’m not as faithful to daily writing like I once was.
 Instead I do it when I sense the need or the inner prompting.
 It still is frequent enough to remain a habit and not a hindrance.

 As you go through your day think about what is happening.
 If you hear something valuable in a conversation or read something that moves you, make a mental or written note.
 It makes it easier to have something to write at the end of a tiring day.

 You don’t have to write at day’s end either.
 Pick the time that works best for you.
 Morning is often a better time for writing while you are fresh and you can write about your plans for the day as well as recall prior events.

 Don’t worry about the length of your entry.
 Even just one or two insightful sentences will bear fruit.
 Or you may write for a few pages.
 My typical entries are a few paragraphs.
 Over time you’ll find what works best for you.

 Your journal can be the place to record emotions, cares, concerns, hopes, desires, dreams and prayers.

 You can keep more than one journal, too.
 Many people have found the benefit of specializing.
 You can keep journals for travel, work, family, ideas, prayer or any other reason you can think of.
 These records can be terrific resources for an eventual memoir or life story.

 The important thing is to keep some sort of chronicle.
 Life truly is a journey and those we meet on our travels have a purpose for you and them.